-LuxSpa—LuxSPA FIR Sauna Technology burns up to 600 & more calories in just one 30-minute session.
-You can immediately see the weight-loss benefits of a LuxSPA Sauna as a simple 30-minute session in a FIR sauna is as efficient in burning calories as even the most vigorous of athletic workouts.
-Plus, some weight loss authorities believe that our bodies use fat to dilute toxins, so as the body stores toxins, it also stores fat.
-Since a FIR Infrared LuxSPA is an unsurpassed expeller of toxins, it is also a great way to get rid of any fat our bodies are using to dilute toxins we are storing.
-We detoxify and lose body fat.
+Infrared Saunas: Search your local area through Craigslist.
+Type “Infrared Sauna” into the search bar, and more often than not, you’ll find great options from $500-$1000, only lightly used.
+People don’t know what they have!

-Tanita—Tanita's analyzers are found in clinics and hospitals around the world, trusted for their accuracy, quality, and reliability.
-Essential for assessing the risk of developing obesity-related medical conditions, Tanita Body Composition Analyzers can also be used preventatively, educating patients about the importance of maintaining healthy fat levels for life-long good health.
-Tanita's digital adult and pediatric analyzers are the physicians choice due to their ease of use and long term accuracy.
+Tanita—Tanita's Body Composition Analyzers are found in clinics and hospitals around the world, trusted for their accuracy, quality, and reliability.
+Essential for assessing the risk of developing obesity-related medical conditions, they can also be used preventatively, educating patients about the importance of maintaining healthy fat levels for life-long good health.
+The digital adult and pediatric analyzers are the physician’s choice due to their ease of use and long-term accuracy.

+If you don’t purchase a Tanita, make sure you have a scale that measures body fat and free fat mass (FFM).
+Scale prices range from $100 to $1000.